We envision a world where every camp counselor or camp staff member can

 Who is this training for?

-In the past two years, Moving Traditions’ trainings on gender, sex, and power in Jewish summer camps have been attended by people who work in different roles, including executive directors, assistant directors, camper care coordinators, social workers, and head counselors.
+In the past three years, Moving Traditions’ trainings on gender, sex, and power in Jewish summer camps have been attended by people who work in different roles, including executive directors, assistant directors, camper care coordinators, social workers, and head counselors.

 We have learned two things from their post-training reflections: